authelia/authelia/docs/configuration/access-control.md

 * The group wildcard is `{group}.`, which when in front of a domain dynamically matches if the logged in user has the group in that location.
-For example `{group}.example.com` would match `admins.example.com` if the user logged in was in the following groups `admins,users,people` because `admins` is in the list. ***Note:** we're considering refactoring this to just be regex which would likely allow many additional possibilities.*
+For example `{group}.example.com` would match `admins.example.com` if the user logged in was in the following groups `admins,users,people` because `admins` is in the list.

 Domains in this section must be the domain configured in the [session](./session/index.md#domain) configuration or subdomains of that domain.
 This is because a website can only write cookies for a domain it is part of.
 It is theoretically possible for us to do this with multiple domains however we would have to be security conscious in our implementation, and it is not currently a priority.

 Examples: